 As CTO of ForgeRock, Eve oversaw emerging technology R&D, evangelism, and innovation culture, and empowered her team and cross-functional colleagues to deliver results to dozens of Global 5000 customers, partners, analysts, publications, and events.
 She previously served as a Forrester Research security and risk analyst covering IAM, strong authentication, and API security.

 Thanks for reading!
-Contact Eve for an expanded version of this article.
+Visit the Venn Factory to request an expanded version of this article.